bbatsov/projectile/README.md

 * Using Projectile over TRAMP might be slow in certain cases.
 * Some commands might misbehave on complex project setups (e.g. a git project with submodules).
 * Projectile was mostly tested on Unix OS-es (e.g. GNU/Linux and macOS), so some functionality might not work well on Windows.
+* In Git repositories, deleted files are still shown in `projectile-find-file` until their deletions are staged, due to a limitation of `git ls-files`.
+If you install [fd](https://github.com/sharkdp/fd) then it is automatically used instead, and does not have this problem.
+(You can inhibit the use of `fd` by setting `projectile-git-use-fd` to nil.)

 ## Known issues